chrisnurse/cybersecurity-bootcamp/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-Once his repository has been cloned, simply copy the `.yml` files, which are the Ansible playbooks, to the /etc/ansible directory, where they can then be executed.
+Once this repository has been cloned, simply copy the `.yml` files, which are the Ansible playbooks, to the /etc/ansible directory, where they can then be executed.

 It will also be necessary to create config files for Filebeat and Metric beat.
 These config files are also located in the `AnsibleResources` folder.